yangkexin/prediction-of-COVID-19/README.md

 ### Training and testing of iCov and isCov
 The data processing, training, and testing code of models can be found in iCov_isCov.ipynb, and the input file format that we used in this pofile can be found in finaldata.xlsx.
 If you need the complete data set, please contact zhangwei@wchscu.cn.

+### Disclaimer
+This tool is for research purpose and not approved for clinical use.